KevinLan7/FANzPLAY/README.md

 We are the third team to take over FANzPLAY.
 This time, we split FANzPLAY into two Apps, one is FANzPLAY User (for users) and one is FANzPLAY Admin (for administrators). **The repository you are currently in is the FANzPLAY Admin App**.

+Everything in this repository is 100% built and implemented by Lan.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>